masich/DataB/README.md

 # DataB
-> Very simple and easy to use JDBC based ORM for Java and Kotlin.
+> Simple and easy to use JDBC based ORM for Java and Kotlin.

 DataB is a library for Java and Kotlin programing languages that can help you to store application data in database.
 You will have an